 Postdoctoral Prize Fellowship

 The Society for French Studies is pleased to invite applications for our funding scheme directed at postdoctoral researchers in recognition of the very difficult employment situation for those who have completed a PhD in French.
-The Postdoctoral Fellowship scheme runs every two years, alternately with the existing Prize Research Fellowship scheme aimed at researchers in permanent posts.
+The Postdoctoral Fellowship scheme runs every two years.
 The scheme is next expected to run in the 2026-27 academic session.

 The award offers the fellow an opportunity to develop their research profile over a period of six months (during which the fellow will be paid at a rate equivalent to a lectureship at the lowest point of the Junior Lecturer scale, to include gross salary, National Insurance, superannuation and a London allowance where applicable).
 The fellow may also choose to spread the award over 12 months (at 0.5 FTE).